runstats21/college-score-card-analysis/README.md

 Full details on the data collection process can be found in another one of my blog posts: [College Scorecard: Accessing Higher Education Statistics with US Department of Education API](https://runstats21.github.io/stat-386-projects/2022/10/17/webscraping-post.html)

 ## Statistical/ML Modeling
-The following files contain work used to fit both basic and advanced statistical models to effectively estimate expected income of college students 6 years post-entry:
+The following files contain work used to fit both basic and advanced statistical models to effectively estimate expected income of college students (6 years post-entry):
 - `simpleSupervisedOLS+Lasso.ipynb`
 - `advancedSupervisedLearn.ipynb`